Cloud Computing

 Installing Nginx

 Nginx was originally built to process a massive amount of concurrent connections.
-The resource usage (memory, CPY, etc.) is highly optimized.
-When it first came out, many used Nginx on the front-end in combination with Apache processing requests on the back-end.
-It was a clumsy setup, and there's absolutely no need for Apache any longer.
+The resource usage (memory, CPU, etc.) is highly optimized.
+When it first came out, many used Nginx on the front end as a "reverse proxy," with Apache processing requests on the back end.
+It was a clumsy setup, and Apache's no longer needed.

 With Nginx, you can use it as a reverse proxy, a load balancer, and so much more.
-It's badass!
-Ok, let's get into the install.
+It's incredible!
+Okay, let's get into the install.

-Click "Y" to install all the dependencies, then you can visit http://111.222.333.444 (your IP address) or the DNS name you associated with your IP to see a default Nginx welcome screen.
+Click "Y" to install all the dependencies.
+If there are no errors during package installation, you can visit http://111.222.333.444 (your IP address) or the DNS name you associated with your IP to see a default Nginx welcome screen.

 Nginx Default Splash Screen